Crispy, baked rosemary Parmesan parsnip fries are served with a roasted garlic-lemon aioli dipping sauce for an easy healthy snack!

 Aside from being a great dipping sauce for these parsnip fries, it's also good on my baked turkey burgers or lunch sandwiches.

 - 1 tsp Maple Syrup

 - 1 tbsp Fresh Rosemary, finely chopped

 - ¼ cup Parmesan Cheese, grated

 - 1 tsp Black Pepper

-*Leftover aioli can be stored in an airtight jar/container and kept in the refrigerator 2-3 weeks.
+*Leftover aioli can be stored in an airtight jar/container and kept in the refrigerator up to 1 week.

 *Fries can also be baked in the air fryer.

 Amount Per Serving: Calories: 282Total Fat: 23gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 17gCholesterol: 17mgSodium: 628mgCarbohydrates: 25gFiber: 5gSugar: 7gProtein: 4g